psychemedia/storytelling-notes/ross-who-killed-the-bear.md

 > "The Forest was a rough place in those days.
 It was civilised, but they had very rough ways.
 It's a lot quieter now.
 >
-> "If you had come to Ruardean a few years ago and asked who killed the bears you would have had to run for your life, but the young people donlt know anything about it.
+> "If you had come to Ruardean a few years ago and asked who killed the bears you would have had to run for your life, but the young people don't know anything about it.
 >
 > "Times have changed from the days when there were 3,0000 or 4,000 miners here.
 I was in the pits for more than 50 years.
 >
 > "I can remember that night quite well, although I was only a boy of eight.
 I remember hearing a lot of shouting.
 It was about eight o'clock.
-You've never heard seuch a noise as those angry men made.
+You've never heard such a noise as those angry men made.
 >
 > [The site where the little bear was buried was] "only a few yards from the top of the hill where you can see nine counties on a clear day.
 >